Helping you free your child of an eating disorder

 You can also hear many of the main tools in my Bitesize audio collection.
 Here's one and a half minutes from my Bitesize audio collection, on 'The best psychological tools for these extraordinary times':

 This is the chapter that too many parents skip.
-Our wellbeing seems like a ridiculous luxury when our children are suffering!
-We bristle when people tell us to take care of ourself.
+Our children are suffering, so tending to our own wellbeing feels absurd – a luxury we can’t afford.
+We bristle when people tell us to take care of ourselves.
 ‘A manicure?!’ we fume, ‘what the #$%# would I do with a #$%#-ing manicure!
 It’s a #$%#-ing break I need!’
 We feel alone and misunderstood.
-Outsiders don’t appreciate that our situation is too serious to be solved with a bubble bath, and that in any case, we don’t have a minute to ourselves.
+Outsiders don’t appreciate that our situation is too serious to be solved with a bubble bath – and that, in any case, we don’t have a minute to ourselves.

 And at the same time, we often feel at the very edge of what we can bear.
-Coping tools that used to serve us well are not up to the job any more.
+Coping tools that used to serve us well are no longer up to the job.
 We say, ‘I don’t know how much more I can take.’
-Our heads are barely above water, we want everything to get back to normal now, yet we’ve learned that caring for our child is a marathon, not a sprint.
-Besides, life doesn’t stop just because our child is ill.
+Our heads are barely above water.
+We want everything to return to normal now, yet we’ve learned that caring for our children is a marathon, not a sprint.
+And life doesn’t stop just because they’re ill.
 The boiler stops working.
-An aged parent breaks a hip.
+An aged parent fractures a hip.
 A pandemic happens.

-What we need is stamina and endurance in order to keep going, and resilience so we can recover from knocks and move onwards and upwards with confidence.
-Besides, we are role models for our children: it’s useful to show them how we manage emotions and how life can be good.
-It’s what we want for them, isn’t it, to live life to the full?
-It must be a relief for them to see they have not destroyed us and that we continue to provide the wisdom and stability they need.
+We need stamina and endurance to keep going – and resilience so we can recover from knocks and move onwards and upwards with confidence.
+Besides, we are role models for our children: it helps them to see how we manage emotions, and how life can be good.
+It’s what we want for them, isn’t it?
+To live life to the full.
+It must be a relief for them to see they’ve not destroyed us, and that we continue to provide the wisdom and stability they need.

-In this chapter I will share the psychological tools I found most wonderful.
+In this chapter, I’ll share the psychological tools I found most wonderful.
 Many take neither time nor money.
-And although what follows is self-help, please appreciate that humans need others, and this is very much a time to reach out to kind friends or professionals.
-As suffering is really not much fun, I hope that what follows will speed up your emotional journey.
+If you’re sick of reading, please know I cover the main tools in my Bitesize audio collection.
+And although what follows is self-help, please remember: humans need humans.
+This is very much a time to reach out to kind friends or professionals.
+As suffering is really not much fun, I hope what follows will speed your emotional journey.

 [Jumping to another section of the chapter…]